plainsource/activekit/README.md

 Add positioning to your ActiveRecord models.
 Position Attribute provides full positioning functionality using lexicographic ordering for your model database records.

-You can add multiple position attributes in one model to store different arrangements.
+You can also add multiple position attributes in one model to store different arrangements.

 Just create a database column in your model with type :string with index.
 ```ruby